QLAC Qualified Longevity Annuity Contract

 New QLAC rules change the game

-Under the new rules, as long as your longevity annuity meets certain conditions it becomes a “qualifying” longevity annuity or QLAC and is determined to meet the RMD rules even though you've reached age 70-1/2 and are not taking any income payments from your annuity until much later in life.
+Under the new rules, as long as your longevity annuity meets certain conditions it becomes a “qualifying” longevity annuity or QLAC and is determined to meet the RMD rules even though you've reached RMD age and are not taking any income payments from your annuity until later in life.
 The new regulations mean that premiums paid into a QLAC are not included in RMD calculations.

 1. The maximum QLAC purchase payment limit is the lesser of:

 b.
-25% of aggregated IRA account values (including existing QLAC purchases) as of 12/31 of the prior year.
+25% of aggregated Traditional IRA account values (including existing QLAC purchases) as of 12/31 of the prior year.

 2. You can defer payouts only up to age 85.